janlelis/idiosyncratic-ruby.com/source/posts/5-constant-shadows.html.md

 This is possible with the **script lines** object: It is a Ruby hash that stores all script filenames as keys and the whole file contents as values.
 It is not activated by default, you have to globally opt-in for it, which is done by *initializing it with an empty hash*!

-### Quiz: How to Access this Magical Script Lines Hash:
+## Quiz: How to Access this Magical Script Lines Hash?

 A) `script_lines`<br>
 B) `SCRIPT_LINES`<br>